passiv/snaptrade-sdks/sdks/typescript/README.md

 ### `snaptrade.accountInformation.getUserHoldings`

-List balances, positions and orders for the specified account.
+List balances, positions and orders for the specified account

 #### 🛠️ Usage